aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 At this point the index.md file should apear in the master branch.

-## Turning the repository into a GitHub Pages site
+## Turning the repository into a Github Pages site

 To turn your newly created repository into a Github pages site, Go to the settings page for the repository by clicking on the settings button at the top of your repository page.